valITino/SOC-9000/README.md

 make installer
 ```

 The standalone installer is ideal for end users who do not wish to learn Git or manage multiple folders.
-It avoids confusion between the `SOC-9000` repo folder and the base lab directory by installing everything under `E:\SOC-9000-Pre-Install` (or a path of your choice).
+It avoids confusion by keeping the repository itself in `E:\SOC-9000` while placing ISO downloads and build artifacts under `E:\SOC-9000-Pre-Install` (or paths of your choice).
+This separation means that you never mix the Git clone with downloaded assets.

 ### URLs (after `make up-all`)